Amazing when God “connects the dots” 40 years apart! ⇔

 Connecting the dots

 From my experience in a marching band and various dramas, I know how difficult it can be to get two people to the same spot at the same time.
-How much more complicated our lives are!
-A British pastor requested a helper, an American campus pastor distributed brochures, God sent me to the UK—and eventually to Shanghai and Hong Kong, and back to the UK to meet someone at a church (I had served 34 years before), whose husband was invited into a trans-Atlantic Zoom call seven years later!
+Just think about how much more complicated our lives are!
+A British pastor requested a helper, an American campus pastor distributed brochures, God sent me to the UK—and eventually to Shanghai and Hong Kong, and back to the UK to meet someone at a church (I had served 35 years before), whose husband was invited into a trans-Atlantic Zoom call seven years later!
 The complexities stagger my imagination!
 In his excellent video, The Star of Bethlehem, Rick Larson convincingly demonstrates that God pre-planned how the heavens would look on the day His Son Jesus was born; so, if God can pre-plan the movements of the Cosmos, it shouldn’t surprise me that he can accomplish this remarkable meeting that spans 41 years.
 But I was blown away.

 If you ever wonder if God knows where you are, where you have been, or where you are going, I hope He brings this story to mind.
 Nothing is impossible with God, and although it often does not appear so to us, God is constantly at work in unseen ways to bring about His eternal will.
 Of course, it helps a lot when we cooperate with His program (history is His Story, not ours), for we will all reap what we have sown.
 But never doubt that God knows you and loves you.
 As Jesus put it: “Not one sparrow is forgotten by God.
 Even the hairs of your head have all been counted.
 So do not be afraid; you are worth much more than many sparrows!”
 (Luke 12:5-6 GNT)